Skip to content

 Japanese Green Tea

 Water is needed for every organ in our body to function.
 Every cell in your body also needs refreshment through water intake.
 Water lowers one’s blood pressure and keeps one away from any inflammation.
 It also flushes out toxins from your body.
+Water helps regulate body temperature, which is crucial for various bodily functions and overall health.
 While it varies from person to person and way of life, especially for those who are physically active and sweat a lot, not to mention the effect of extreme heat during summer, it is standard knowledge that a person must drink at least 8 glasses of water before, or 3 to 4 liters of water now, to be considered to have the right amount of water in the body.

 However, not all the time we do take a glass of water as our liquid intake in our bodies.
 So, have you ever wondered whether a cup of your favorite tea counts as water intake too?
 This article is written for you to find out.